 It is said that we get through a staggering 500 million straws a day in the US.
 These small plastic tubes of convenience pose a disproportionate impact on the environment due to their lightweight and the sheer volume that we get through.
-Unfortunately, they are not easily or always recycled.
-Knowing how to dispose of plastic straws properly can help to mitigate their environmental impact.
+Unfortunately, we cannot easily or always recycle most plastic straws.
+Knowing how to dispose of plastic straws properly can help mitigate their environmental impact.

-Today the vast majority of the standard fast food plastic straws in restaurants around the world are typically made from Polypropylene or Polyethylene.
+Today the vast majority of the standard fast-food plastic straws in restaurants worldwide are typically made from Polypropylene or Polyethylene.
 Polypropylene is a resin that results from the stringing together of the molecules of propylene gas.
-Durable and safe for contact with food and drink it’s relatively cheap to produce.
+It's durable and safe for contact with food and drink, and it’s relatively cheap to produce.

 Polypropylene is also commonly used for margarine containers and various bottle caps and lids.

-Polypropylene is a by product of petroleum like most other plastics.
-Their manufacture therefore also draws on our natural resources.
+Polypropylene is a by-product of petroleum, like most other plastics.
+Manufacture, therefore, also draws on our natural resources.

-Typically no one re-uses uses plastic straws and they are not dishwasher safe which doesn’t help.
-Alternative eco-friendly reusable straws made of metal or glass can go into the dishwasher no problem and be reused.
+Typically no one re-uses plastic straws, and they are not dishwasher safe, which doesn’t help.
+Alternatively, eco-friendly reusable straws made of metal or glass can go into the dishwasher with no problem, and you can easily reuse them.

+Are plastic straws recyclable?
 Polypropylene is something called type 5 plastic.
-Most domestic recycling schemes, where they pick up your recycling from your home, don’t accept type 5 plastic.
+Most domestic recycling facilities, where they pick up your recycling from your home, don’t accept type 5 plastic.
 As a result, straws end up in a landfill.

 This problem perpetuates because polypropylene is very cheap to manufacture.
-There is also little demand for the resulting output from the recycling process.
 It’s cheaper for manufacturers to start with new materials rather than to use the outputs of the recycling process.
+There is also little demand for the resulting output from the recycling plant process.

-If your local recycling scheme does accept type 5 plastics a really simple trick is to place them into a larger type 5 plastic container.
-It’s likely the whole container will get recycled therefore including the straws in it.
+If your local recycling scheme does accept type 5 plastics, a straightforward trick is to place them into a larger type 5 plastic container.
+The whole container will probably get recycled, therefore including the straws in it.
 It’s the small things sometimes.

-Of course, a lot of plastic straws are served with takeaway meals.
-Fast-food chains in the US alone dish out 50 million meals a year.
+Of course, we find a lot of plastic straws served with takeaway meals—fast-food chains in the US alone dish out 50 million meals a year.
 Try and be mindful of what happens when you dispose of the plastic straws accompanying your milkshakes and soda.

 The National Oceanic and Atmospheric Administration’s (NOAA) Sherry Lippiatt was quoted in wired saying: